 ROPE TACKLE TUG OF WAR (wide, in or out) View Video

-– Materials: an anchor point, one 1/2-inch diameter length of manila rope at least 20 feet long, a rope grommet rigged with a metal ring secured to the anchor point
+– Materials: an anchor point, one 1/2-inch diameter length of manila rope at least 20 feet long, a strop or rope grommet rigged with a metal ring secured to the anchor point

 – Object: this activity is designed to clearly demonstrate the mechanical advantage achieved when using a rope tackle.

 – Method: a butterfly knot is rigged about 10 feet from the end of the rope.
 That end is reeved through the ring and then passed through the fixed loop of the butterfly knot creating a rope tackle.
 Three Scouts of approximately the same weight are selected.
 One stands with their back to the anchor point and grabs hold of the end of the rope (hauling end) passing through the loop of the butterfly knot.
 The other two grab a hold of the other end of the rope.
 On signal, the single Scout pulls on the hauling end, and the other two on their end.

 – Scoring: None.
 Scouts can rotate as desired.